cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 ---

 # Changelog
+**Dec 13th, 2021**: The `tasmota32-webcam.bin` version `10.1.0.1` seems to have fixed the issue mentioned before.
+Therefore, I'm also reverting the AITHINKER CAM template back to the original, in which GPIO4 is assigned the PWM component (`416`).
+{: .notice--info }

 **Dec 10th, 2021**: I made changes to multiple sections to reflect that the use of an independent power supply is now required after flashing the firmware.
 In addition, there is now a new section called [Serial Console](#serial-console) in which I described how to use `screen` to establish a wired connection with the board to monitor its state and help troubleshooting possible issues with it.
-I also added a few comments about mounting the board at the end of the [Hardware](#hardware) section.
-Lastly, I should point out that there is an ongoing issue with the firmware `10.x` that causes the board to become unstable after initializing the camera, so you might want to stick to firmware `9.5` for a little longer.
-Check the current status of this [issue on Github](https://github.com/arendst/Tasmota/issues/13882).
+I also added a few comments about mounting the board at the end of the [Hardware](#hardware) section. ~~Lastly, I should point out that there is an ongoing issue with the firmware `10.x` that causes the board to become unstable after initializing the camera, so you might want to stick to firmware `9.5` for a little longer.
+Check the current status of this [issue on Github](https://github.com/arendst/Tasmota/issues/13882)~~ (see next update).
 {: .notice--warning }

 **Dec 6th, 2021**: Included a new section called [SetOption configurations](#setoption-configurations) to add information about the boot loop defaults restoration control (`SetOption36`).
 This is useful to prevent your device from losing its configurations after power outages and other events that might cause a boot loop.
 {: .notice--info }

 **Dec 5th, 2021**: I made a tiny change to the default AITHINKER CAM template in the [Updating the template](#updating-the-template) section to *disable* the PWM component on the GPIO4 (flash LED).
 More specifically, instead of assigning `416` (PWM) to IO4 (as in the [official template for such board](https://templates.blakadder.com/ai-thinker_ESP32-CAM.html)), the current template assigns `1` (User) to it.
 This change was motivated by multiple boards becoming unstable when such option was implemented (e.g., turning the flash LED on would cause one or consecutive reboots).
 (Of note, the same issue seems to occur with the relay component and any other component that attempts to control the flash LED.
 My advice is to not use it at all.)
-Disabling the flash LED and using `2.5A` power supplies solved my random reboot and connectivity issues with the firmware `10.0`.
+Disabling the flash LED and using 2.5A power supplies solved my random reboot and connectivity issues with the firmware `10.0`.
 {: .notice--info }

 **September 3rd, 2021**: Included a new section called [RTSP server](#rtsp-server) that describes how to enable and access the video stream via the Real Time Streaming Protocol (`rtsp://`).
 Also made a few related changes to the table in [Webcam server additional configurations](#webcam-server-additional-configurations).